UWO-Aero-Design/first-commit/git-intro/instructions.md

 ## **HELP**
 If you need help at point during the tutorial dont be afraid to ask.
 There is a file name HELPME.md which should contain an updated list of people that have already completed the tutorial or are familiar with the material.

-It also contains what operating system the person used in case you need operating system specific help.
-(Though outside the next section, you most likely won't)

 ## **Windows Users**

 If you're on Windows computer which I'm assuming most are, I highly recommend installing the Windows Terminal from the Microsoft Store and using powershell.